 He has known them all, from Babe Ruth’s mascot, widow and daughters, to Eleanor Gehrig, to clubhouse man Pete Sheehy, PA announcer Bob Sheppard, Toots Shor, George Weiss, Don Mattingly, Dave Winfield, and Derek Jeter.
 And he’s been called a “storyteller’s storyteller.”

 And his book, Now Pitching for the Yankees, an autobiographical tale of his Yankee adventures, was named the best New York baseball book of 2001 by ESPN.
-His book, MUNSON: The Life and Death of a Yankee Captain was a 2009 New York Times best-seller, and PINSTRIPE EMPIRE: The New York Yankees from Before the Babe to After the Boss is considered the definitive history of the franchise, with a children’s version, PINSTRIPE PRIDE due in 2015.
+His book, MUNSON: The Life and Death of a Yankee Captain was a 2009 New York Times best-seller, and PINSTRIPE EMPIRE: The New York Yankees from Before the Babe to After the Boss is considered the definitive history of the franchise, with a children’s version, PINSTRIPE PRIDE coming February 17, 2015.